Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 * **Data Source**
    * Database taken from [Datos Abiertos](https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico) due to its completeness and easy access
 * **Data acquisition**
-   * **Bash in Apache Airflow:** To schedule and monitor in a workflow the acquisition of the data every 24 hpurs.
+   * **Bash in Apache Airflow:** To schedule and monitor in a workflow the acquisition of the data every 24 hours.
 * **Data storage**
    * **MongoDB Atlas:**
 * **Data analysis and visualization**